awslabs/amazon-sqs-python-extended-client-lib/README.md

 ### Enabling support for payloads > 256 KB

 ```
-# Developing a large message which crosses the current limit
+# Sending a large message

 large_message = small_message * 300000 # Shall cross the limit of 256 KB